 According to the Wyoming Department of Workforce Services, all regions of Wyoming have experienced population growth over the past decade, particularly in the state’s northeast and southwest regions.
 In fact, these two regions grew at a faster pace than the balance of the state, thanks to the gas field exploration and development industry.
 The swift population growth resulting from Wyoming’s boom and bust economy has resulted in a strained healthcare workforce.

 In addition, Wyoming’s population and workforce are aging, further exacerbating the healthcare workforce shortage afflicting the state.
 Now, more than ever, Wyoming needs health administration professionals who can address these shortages and ensure high-quality, efficient patient care.
+In 2020 Wyoming’s 840 healthcare administrators and managers earned an average salary of $104,510.
+And over the decade leading up to 2028 the Wyoming Department of Workforce Services projects a 20.2 percent growth rate in this field.

-Bachelors and Masters Degrees for Health Administration Careers in Wyoming
+Bachelor’s and Master’s Degrees for Health Administration Careers in Wyoming

 Health administration employers in Wyoming demand professionals who have achieved a level of education needed to serve as leaders in complex healthcare environments.
 While some positions require those with bachelor’s degree, many of today’s employers demand graduate-prepared health administrators.